open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

              span attributes as well as omit the `Events.` string prefixed to field names for span events.
     - `bodymap`: Provides fine-grained control over the final documents to be ingested.
+            :warning: This mode's behavior is unstable, it is currently is experimental and undergoing changes.
             It  works only for logs where the log record body is a map.
 Each LogRecord body is serialized to JSON as-is and becomes a separate document for ingestion.
   - `dedup` (DEPRECATED).
 This configuration is deprecated and non-operational,